David Cotterill: Personal life

-Cotterill was born in Cardiff, Wales, and has two children with former wife Sasha.
+Cotterill was born in Cardiff, Wales and has two children with former wife Sasha.
 After signing for Swansea City in 2010, Cotterill revealed that he had received death threats from fans of Cardiff City after scoring a penalty against them whilst at former club Sheffield United.

 In September 2018, Cotterill revealed that he has suffered with depression, anxiety and suicidal thoughts throughout his life and career.
 In April 2019 he also revealed that he was suffering from alcohol problems.

 In November 2020, Cotterill was being investigated by South Wales Police for allegedly cheating teammates out of money by convincing them to invest in property schemes.
 He moved back with his parents due to his financial problems, and began repaying those who had invested; he also took to Twitter to apologise for his actions.

-Cotterill is an outspoken critic of the mainstream media and often posts his views on social media, in particular his opinions on the COVID-19 pandemic in the United Kingdom.
+Cotterill is an outspoken critic of the mainstream media and often posts on social media, in particular about vaccines and the COVID-19 pandemic in the United Kingdom.
 On 25 May 2022, he caused controversy when he posted on Instagram about the Robb Elementary School shooting suggesting that "crisis actors" were used in the shooting that killed 21 people.
 After the backlash Cotterill received, he deleted his post.

+He is the cousin of Swansea City midfielder and Wales youth international Joel Cotterill.